 The Company is into highly technical business field and inventory is being managed at various locations.
 The final value of the inventory has been calculated & certified by the management only being highly technical in nature due to various types, size, grade & other bifurcation.
 Hence we have not been able to cross confirm the same.

 Our opinion is not modified in respect of this matter.
+Other Information

-The company’s management and board of directors are responsible for the other information.
-The other information comprises Board’s Report on corporate governance and Business Responsibility report but does not include the consolidated financial statements, standalone financial statement and our auditor’s report thereon.
+The company's management and board of directors are responsible for the other information.
+The other information comprises Board's Report on corporate governance and Business Responsibility report but does not include the consolidated financial statements, standalone financial statement and auditor's report thereon.

-2013 (“the Act”) with respect to the preparation of these standalone Ind AS financial statements that give a true and fair view of the state of affairs, Profit (including other comprehensive income), changes in equity and cash flows of the Company in accordance with the accounting principles generally accepted in India, including the Indian Accounting Standards (Ind AS) prescribed under section 133 of the Act.
+The Company's Management and Board of Directors is responsible for the matters stated in Section 134 (5) of the Companies Act, 2013 ("the Act") with respect to the preparation of these standalone Ind AS financial statements that give a true and fair view of the state of affairs, Profit (including other comprehensive income), changes in equity and cash flows of the Company in accordance with the accounting principles generally accepted in India, including the Indian Accounting Standards (Ind AS) prescribed under section 133 of the Act.

 This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the standalone Ind AS financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, management is responsible for assessing the Company’s ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern
+In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations or has no realistic alternative but to do so.

 The Board of directors is also responsible for overseeing the company's financial reporting process.